Web site Terms of Service

 The server is designed first and foremost to host and serve university web pages, however, we do also host some web applications.
 Web Services manages these applications in order to ensure that all security measures are being established.
 Development of applications that require database access is restricted to within the Web Services and IT departments.

-Web Services supports the following web development and FTP software: Cascade Server, Dreamweaver, and Windows FTP.
-Although use of other software is not prohibited, Web Services cannot offer support for any other software, including Publisher, FrontPage, and others.
+Web Services supports Cascade Server as the official tool for setting up and maintaining a Tarleton website.
+Although use of other software is not prohibited, Web Services cannot offer support for any other software, including Dreamweaver, Windows FTP, Publisher, FrontPage, and others.

 The server was designed to serve Web pages, and is not to be used as media servers for large media files, or as download areas for large files of any type.
 You may not place any digital media file (audio (such as MP3), any type of video file, or any individual file over 5MB in size) without expressed authorization from the University Web Services department.
 This is to ensure the proper functioning of the public university web site and to protect the server from the extraordinary traffic volumes and storage requirements that digital media files sometimes impose.
 In addition, many music and video files are copyrighted, and may for no reason be placed in a public access point such as the web server.
 Other university resources exist which are better suited for the hosting media files, if its necessary.